EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 The statue that is left is an animated statue, and when someone attempts to open the door, it attacks.

-## Room 2
+## Room 2 - Blood Wall
-Forgotten barracks.
-In this room is old rusted weapons, broken bunks and empty armor racks.
-There are a few orc skeletons on the floor
+As the characters enter into the room,

 ## Room 3
 This room houses three sarcophagi, with two undead orc soldiers and a undead orc mage.
 When the tomb sends out that energy, they break open of the sarcophagi

 ## Room 4
 This room is an arcane study, with a broken chair, a desk and a large library.
 Most the books have dry rotted or have been burned

+## Room 5 - The Alter Room
+In this room is when they find the boy reading form the tomb right when he finishes it.
+It explodes, throws him 20ft and destroys the accompanying animated statue.

+If the players stay too long in here, the undead orcs from room 3 will make their way into the alter room.

+The boy is put into a coma.
+Alive, but unresponsive to anything.
+His eyes are glossed over.